nsf/gocode/README.md

 ### Developing

 If you want to integrate gocode in your editor, please, contact me and I will tell you exactly what do you need.
-You can send me a message via github or simply contact me via email.
-My email is no.smile.face@gmail.com.
+You can send me a message via github or simply contact me via <a href="mailto:no.smile.face@gmail.com">email</a>.

 ### Misc